frame95/fn-multicomplex/README.md

 **HOW TO READ THE COMPUTATIONS**

-Checking the multicomplex equation up to degree 3 requires several long cases.
+Checking the multicomplex equation up to degree 3 required several long cases.
 We grouped them in folders and placed in separated files.
 Each file is a tex with format:

 TITLE